-Russian Soccer Star Fyodor Smolov, 30, Breaks Spain’s Lockdown To Visit 18-Year-Old Fiancé In Home Country
+Russian Soccer Star Fyodor Smolov, 30, Breaks Spain’s Lockdown To Visit 18-Year-Old Fiancée In Home Country

 If the commission decides that the 2019/2020 season is officially over, FC Barcelona would be named champion, thanks to their two-point lead over arch-rivals Real Madrid when play halted, while Mallorca, Leganés and Espanyol would be relegated to Spain’s second division.
 But Celta de Vigo would remain in the top flight.

-Smolov in an interview last week said, “I accept the situation,” when asked about being stuck in Spain for the duration of the lockdown, according to AS, but he apparently decided to defy the travel ban anyway.
+In an interview last week, Smolov said, “I accept the situation,” when asked about being stuck in Spain for the duration of the lockdown, according to AS, but he apparently decided to defy the travel ban anyway.

-Spain has suffered 12,418 deaths from coronavirus, the second-highest confirmed total of any country in the world, according to the population data site Worldometers.
+Spain has suffered 12,418 deaths from coronavirus, the second-highest confirmed total of any country in the world, according to the population data site Worldometer.

-But while China, where the pandemic originated, has reported only about 3,300 deaths, United States intelligence sources reportedly say that the real total may be higher than 47,000.
+But while China, where the pandemic originated, has reported only about 3,300 deaths, United States intelligence sources reportedly say that the real total may be closer to 47,000.